kawrae/music-app/README.md

 ```

 This repository was created by moving/copying the project from the original `dwt>assessment` repository into a dedicated standalone repository for clarity and cleaner project presentation.
 As a result, commit history from the source repository was not carried into this new repository.
-This is intentional and reflects a repository-structure decision rather than missing development activity.

 ## Academic Integrity and Usage